dankleeman/stable-discord/README.md

 - `enable_xformers_attention` - A boolean flag indicating if the diffusion model should use the [xFormers](https://github.com/facebookresearch/xformers) library for accelerated attention.
 Defaults to `True`.
 ### \[misc_settings\]
 - `log_dir`  - A path to the desired logging directory.
 Defaults to `logs`
+- `output_img_dir` - A path to the desired directory for saving output images.
+Defaults to `output_images`.
+Note that images are saved with random nonce in the name to avoid collisions without divulging any information from the host system.

 ## Execution
 Stable Discord may be started by running the following in the root directory of the repository: